 Steps in Power Restoration

-High winds, ice storms, tornadoes and even hurricanes.
-Farmers Electric Cooperative members have seen them all.
-With severe weather comes power outages.
+High winds, ice storms, tornadoes, and even hurricanes—Farmers members have seen them all, and all of them can cause power outages.
 Restoring power after a major outage is a big job that involves much more than simply throwing a switch or removing a tree from a line.

-Sometimes, damage will occur on the service line between your house and the transformer on the nearby pole.
+Step 5 Sometimes, damage will occur on the service line between your house and the transformer on the nearby pole.
 This can explain why you have no power when your neighbor does.
-Farmers EC needs to know you have an outage here, so a service crew can repair it.
+Farmers needs to know you have an outage here, so a service crew can repair it.